Jwxxi/CITS5505_Group16_Project/README.md

 * **Timeframe Selection:** Users can select a specific period for the data to be shared.
 * **Export Functionality:** Enables users to export analysis results (e.g., as an image) for local saving.

-This description can be used in your project repository's README file or as part of your project documentation.
-Remember to fill in the "Technologies" section once you have made those decisions.

 ## Team Members